ryy/cloudflare-purge-client/README.md

 ```

 ## Usage
-The result of configuration is an instance of loudflare::Purge::Client.
+The result of configuration is an instance of `Cloudflare::Purge::Client`.

 Remove ALL files from Cloudflare's cache.
 ```ruby